jclausen/cbmongodb/README.md

 }
 ```

-Lastly, let's clean up our test documents.
-The `delete()` function allows a boolean of "truncate" which defaults to FALSE.
-If you set this argument to true, without a loaded record or existing criteria, it will delete all documents from the collection.
-In this case, we're just going to delete our records one at a time, using our cursor:
+Lastly, let's clean up our test documents.  *The `delete()` function allows a boolean argument of "truncate" which defaults to FALSE.
+If you set this argument to true, without a loaded record or existing criteria, it will delete all documents from the collection.*  In this case, we're just going to delete our records one at a time, using our cursor:

 ```
 var people = this.reset().findAll(true);